Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 5. Refresh the list view in the *TAX RATES* tab to display the changes made.
 To do so, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner.

-## Edit a tax rate
+## Edit a tax class

-Edit a tax class name if necessary.
+Edit a tax class to modify its name.

 #### Prerequisites

-A tax class is created, see [Create a tax rate](#create-a-tax-class).
+A tax class is created, see [Create a tax class](#create-a-tax-class).

 #### Procedures